xerial/sbt-sonatype/README.md

 ### $HOME/.sbt/(sbt-version 0.13 or 1.0)/sonatype.sbt

-Set Sonatype account information (user name and password) in the global sbt settings.
+For the authentication to Sonatype API, you need to set your Sonatype account information (user name and password) in the global sbt settings.
 To protect your password, never include this file within your project.

 ```scala
 credentials += Credentials("Sonatype Nexus Repository Manager",